 Sapphire Hardness

-Sapphire makes a great choice for a colored center stone because of its hardness.
-It measures 9 on the Moh's hardness scale (listed on this scale as corundum).
+Sapphire is a great choice for colored center stones because of its hardness.
+It measures nine on the Moh's hardness scale (listed on this scale as corundum).
 Diamond comes in as the hardest material on Earth at a 10.
 The scale is exponential, however, as sapphire has an absolute hardness of 400, and diamond comes in at 1600.
 Still, sapphire beats out the softer alternatives.
 We get many requests for garnet or tourmaline engagement rings, and because of the softer ranking of other semi-precious gemstones, sapphire is always the first "go-to" stone for color.
 Softer stones will become abraided over time, making them appear matte or milky.
 Of course, you might also consider a fancy colored diamond.

 Sapphire Certification